-Special Pops Founding member of Special Pops Tennis; elected to the Board of Directors in 2005.
-Current Chairman of the USTA – Southern section Adaptive/Special Populations committee; Current member of the Special Olympics North America Tennis Development Committee.
+Special Pops (SPT) Founding member; elected to the SPT Board of Directors in 2005.
+Current Chairman of the USTA – Southern section Special Populations/Adaptive committee; Current member of the Special Olympics North America Tennis Development Committee.
+Tournament Director – Special Populations Unified Doubles tournament held in Belton, SC.
 Tennis Coach of Team USA – Southeast Region at the 2003 Special Olympics Summer World Games in Dublin, Ireland.
 Head Coach of Team USA – 2011 Special Olympics World Games in Athens, Greece.
-Tennis Coach for Team USA – 2019 Special Olympics World Games in Abu Dhabi, Dubai; Affiliate Member of Professional Tennis Registry.
-Member of USTA; Prior recipient of the USTA Southern Section Adaptive Tennis Community Service Award; 2017 recipient of the Harris-Gude Foundation Honor of Distinction; Tommy Nobis Foundation Philanthropy Award.
+Tennis Coach for Team USA – 2019 Special Olympics World Games in Abu Dhabi, Dubai; Affiliate Member of Professional Tennis Registry (PTR).
+Management Team member for tennis venue at Special Olympics USA Games in Seattle, WA.
+Management Team member for tennis venue at Special Olympics World Games in Los Angeles, CA in 2015.
+Management Team member for tennis competition at Special Olympics North America Championships held annually in Hilton Head Island, SC.Recipient of the USTA Southern Section Adaptive Tennis Community Service Award; 2017 recipient of the Harris-Gude Foundation Honor of Distinction; Tommy Nobis Foundation Philanthropy Award.

-Business Professionally, Nancy Curtin Morris is a human resource performance consultant, specializing in leadership development, coaching and learning.
-Nancy’s career spans 30 years in the hospitality arena; 24 of those with Marriott International.
+Business Nancy Curtin Morris is a human resource performance consultant, specializing in leadership development, coaching and learning.
+Nancy’s career spans 36 years in the hospitality arena; 24 of those with Marriott International.
 Upon retiring from Marriott, Nancy founded and is president of the Trinity Team, Inc.